 Primary Health Care Council; The Regional Regionalization Council; Board of Protocols/guidelines; Universal Health Care Program effectiveness Improvement Council; AIDS, Tuberculosis and Malaria Coordination Mechanisms; Hepatitis C Elimination Council; The Council for the the Maternal and Child health; Transplant board; The Mental Health Council, etc., operate and actively work at the Ministry.
 They include professional associations, media, governmental and non-governmental sector, patient association, community.
 Considering above mentioned, it is incorrect to mention that academia and experts are not / are formally involved in the decision-making process (p.
 7).

-Actual inaccuracies:
+Factual inaccuracies:

 In the 1990s and 2008, Georgia had an armed conflict with Russia and not with Abkhazia and Samachablo (p.
 1).